-Models have been evaluated by comparing real to simulated data for a long time (e.g., Bush and Mosteller, 1955, and Ripley, 1988), and methods have also been developed for graphically assessing the fit of specific models (e.g., Landwehr, Pregibon, and Shoemaker, 1984).
-This paper attempts to encompass statistical graphics within the general theory of statistical inference to point out ways in which new graphical displays can be routinely developed and interpreted.
+Models have been evaluated by comparing real to simulated data for a long time (e.g., Bush and Mosteller 1955; Ripley 1988), and methods have also been developed for graphically assessing the fit of specific models (e.g., Landwehr, Pregibon, and Shoemaker 1984).
+This article attempts to encompass statistical graphics within the general theory of statistical inference to point out ways in which new graphical displays can be routinely developed and interpreted.

-1.1 Background
+1.1 BACKGROUND

-In the past few decades, the scope of statistics has been broadened to include exploratory analysis and data visualization-going beyond the standard paradigms of estimation and testing, to look for patterns in data beyond the expected (see Tukey, 1972, 1977, Chambers et al., 1983, Cleveland, 1985, 1993, Tufte, 1983, 1990, Buja, Cook, and Swayne, 1996, and Wainer, 1997, among others).
+In the past few decades, the scope of statistics has been broadened to include exploratory analysis and data visualization-going beyond the standard paradigms of estimation and testing, to look for patterns in data beyond the expected (see Tukey 1972, 1977; Chambers, Cleveland, Kleiner, and Tukey 1983; Cleveland 1985, 1993; Tufte 1983, 1990; Buja, Cook, and Swayne 1996; and Wainer 1997 among others).

 At the same time, methods have been developed to fit increasingly complex and realistic models to data.
-The complex modeling methods include nonparametric and semiparametric methods, sieve models, tree-based models, and adaptive nonlinear regression approaches (see Hastie, Tibshirani, and Friedman, 2002, for a review).
-In this paper we focus on parametric and Bayesian methods, where hierarchical models allow the fitting of high-dimensional models capturing heterogeneity, interactions, and nonlinearity; see, for example, Gelman et al. (1995), Carlin and Louis (1996), and Denison et al. (2002) for recent reviews.
+The complex modeling methods include nonparametric and semiparametric methods, sieve models, tree-based models, and adaptive nonlinear regression approaches (for a review, see Hastie, Tibshirani, and Friedman 2002).
+This article focuses on parametric and Bayesian methods, where hierarchical models allow the fitting of high-dimensional models capturing heterogeneity, interactions, and nonlinearity; see, for example, Gelman, Carlin, Stern, and Rubin (1995), Carlin and Louis (1996), and Denison, Holmes, Mallick, and Smith (2002) for recent reviews.

 Improvements in computation have spurred developments both in exploratory data analysis and in complex modeling.
 For exploratory data analysis and data visualization, higher-resolution graphics, more sophisticated interactive user interfaces, and more accessible software have given room for graphical methods to become more elaborate and also more widely available.
 For modeling, new algorithms ranging from neural networks to genetic algorithms to Markov chain simulation allow users to fit models that have no closed-form expressions for estimates, uncertainties, and posterior distributions.
 And, of course, both graphics and modeling have benefited from the sheer increase in the speed and storage capacity of desktop computers.
 The connections between statistics, graphics, and computation appear even in the title of this journal.

 Unfortunately, there has not been much connection made between research in the two areas of exploratory data analysis and complex modeling.
 On one hand, exploratory analysis is often considered in the absence of models.
 From the other direction, in Bayesian inference, exploratory data analysis is typically used only in the early stages of model formulation but seems to have no place once a model has actually been fit.

-We argue in this paper that (a) exploratory and graphical methods can be especially effective when used in conjunction with models, and (b) model-based inference can be especially effective when checked graphically.
-Our key step is to formulate (essentially) all graphical displays as model checks, so that new models and new graphical methods go hand in hand.
+This article argues that (a) exploratory and graphical methods can be especially effective when used in conjunction with models, and (b) model-based inference can be especially effective when checked graphically.
+Our key step is to formulate (essentially) all graphical displays as model checks, so that new models and new graphical methods go hand-in-hand.